Marketing (BS)

 Career Preparation

-All marketing majors are expected to begin planning for their business careers as early as the freshman year.
-This planning process typically involves taking advantage of the career services offered by the Griff Center for Student Success located in Old Main 016.
-These services include assessment tools for identifying attractive careers, resources for researching and exploring different careers, instruction in how to utilize various online tools for conducting a job search, preparation of resumes, interview skills training and other professional development services.
-The Griff Center staff offers a variety of workshops and seminars as well as providing one-on-one counseling and training to assist students preparing for the world of work.
-Finally, the Griff Center is the primary point of contact for employers seeking to hire students for internships and full-time jobs.
-Therefore, it is in students’ best interest to work closely with the Griff Center throughout their college years to prepare for their future career.
+Marketing majors should expect to begin planning for their business careers as early as their freshman year.
+This planning process typically begins by enrolling in Business Exploration (BUS-X), a three-year sequence of courses and experiences designed to prepare you to launch your career following graduation.
+In addition, we recommend taking advantage of the career services offered by the Griff Center for Student Success located in Old Main 016.
+These services include assessment tools for identifying attractive careers, resources for researching and exploring different careers, instruction in utilizing various online tools for conducting a job search, preparation of resumes.

 Double Majors